PartlySaneStudios/partly-sane-skies/README.md

 ### Download

 [Click here to go to the releases page](<https://github.com/Su386yt/partly-sane-skies/releases>).
  Open the assets drop down for the latest version and download "partly-sane-skies" .jar file.
+Place that mod in the mods folder of your Minecraft and you are good to go!

+ ***This mod requires Essential Mod, Patcher, or Skytils to run.* If you do not have either of these downloaded, you can find the Essential mod [download link here (https://essential.gg/download)](<https://essential.gg/download>) (Download the one for Forge 1.8.9)**

 ### Discord